Four-Calendar Café: Release and promotion

+Four-Calendar Café was released on 18 October 1993 by Fontana Records, their first album since leaving record label 4AD, under which their previous studio album, Heaven or Las Vegas (1990), was released.
+Two singles were released from the album — "Evangeline" as the lead single on 20 September 1993, and "Bluebeard" as the second and final single on 14 February 1994.
 To promote the album, Robin Guthrie appeared on MTV's 120 Minutes, marking the first television interview by a member of the band in the United States.
 As part of the promotion, the band performed "Bluebeard" on The Tonight Show with Jay Leno.